Ragedusk/Ragedusk/README.md

-- 👋 Hi, I’m @Ragedusk
+- 👋 Hi, I’m Ragehunter
-- 👀 I’m interested in chess
+- 👀 I’m interested in chess and anything related to that
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me from lichess.org

 <!---
 Ragedusk/Ragedusk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.